jnozzi/cocoadev.com/markdown/NSViewProblem.md

 I can now ask you this:  in makeLensReport:, where do you get currentLens?
 In your implementation of the Lens class, I do not see where you give the Lens object a default name.
 The logging that prompted your post is ostensibly only about the fact that you do not get a lens name at some point in your code.

 Notice that I previously asked you if your Lens class has a setName: method.
 I recommend you also learn how to use the debugger, so we don't have to step through your code in public like this.
-You might want to study General/DebuggingTechniques when you get this thing straightened out.
+You might want to study DebuggingTechniques when you get this thing straightened out.
 I know that at the beginning, it's all a bit bewildering, though.
 It's a process of calming yourself down, and beginning to step through your code, so you can see for the first time perhaps how you have actually implemented things.
 Writing the source often does not give you that second sight, since one gets so immersed in just typing the code.

 It's the Lens name that is giving you fits.
 Where do you set the name for the thing?
 If you set the lens *after* you put the window in front (because that will cause your custom view to re-draw), how do you expect the view to have the lens you want when it draws itself?
 See the comment I placed in your code.
-So I'm beginning to agree with your premise, that is is an General/NSViewProblem, i.e., what a view needs to have set up when it draws itself. -- anonResp
+So I'm beginning to agree with your premise, that is is an NSViewProblem, i.e., what a view needs to have set up when it draws itself. -- anonResp

 ----
 I was under the impression that     theLens in my     setTheLens method was the same object as     theLens in my     drawRect method.
 As to when the     drawRect gets executed vs. when     theLens is set, I thought that the fact that I called     [self setNeedsDisplay: YES] at the end of     setTheLens that the view would be redrawn at that point.
 Clearly I'm wrong, but I don't understand why.